grunwaldlab/demulticoder/README.md

 devtools::install_github("grunwaldlab/demulticoder")
 library("demulticoder")

-#If you need to install metacoder but latest version of R and R studio, you can
+#If you need to install metacoder but have the latest version of R and R studio,
-#temporarily install metacoder as follows.
+#you can temporarily install metacoder as follows.
 #This message will be removed once updates to CRAN are made.
 devtools::install_github("grunwaldlab/metacoder")

 #Let's make sure other packages are loaded: